 Low SP02 Values

-Low SP02 is a clear signal of respiratory distress in children, particularly when coupled with other signs of respiratory issues.
+Low SP02 is a clear sign of respiratory distress in children, particularly when coupled with other signs of respiratory issues.
 If the child has a cold or flu, first responders should assume that the infection is the cause of respiratory distress.
-Children with asthma and allergies may also experience respiratory distress.
-Choking and aspiration can also lead to respiratory issues, so it’s important to evaluate the child and ask the parent about their recent medical history.
+Other conditions such as asthma, allergies, choking, and respiratory issues can also lead to respiratory issues, so it’s important to evaluate the child and ask the parent about their recent medical history.

-The right equipment can save children’s lives.
-First responders should have a variety of child-sized respiratory equipment on hand, including catheters and tubing for suction machines.
-Portable suction is equally important, since it allows the first responder to go to the child rather than attempting to move a child who is already in distress.
+Portable suction is critical since it allows the first responder to go to the child rather than attempting to move a child who is already in distress.
 For help choosing a suction machine for your patient population, download our free guide, The Ultimate Guide to Purchasing a Portable Emergency Suction Device.